Soil health, plant health for human health. It’s right there on our logo and at the core of everything we do.

-Let’s start by taking a look at the point to which we have arrived.
+Let’s start by taking a look at the point at which we have arrived.
 In the last 50+ years, intensive, industrial farming practices have taken their toll on the world’s soils:

 - Soils have become poisoned and depleted